 What is the common cost of custom software?

 This is a tough question and varies from firm to firm.
 Projects can run for a few months to a year or more.
 Some projects have a budget of $50k and other have budgets of over $1 million.
-Based off our experience developing custom software for over a decade, we know many projects fit in one of the buckets below.
-There are exceptions, of course, but these are the most common:
+Based off our experience developing custom software for over a decade, these are the costs for a typical engagement.

 How much will my project cost?